danielmarcosl/UrashimaTaro-TextAdventure/README.md

 # UrashimaTaro-TextAdventure
-Short text adventure of Urashima Tarō made with Unity 5.3.1
+Short text adventure of the folk tale of Urashima Tarō made with Unity 5.3.1